 Both the gum and patch were approved for over-the-counter (OTC) sales in 1996, the same year prescription nicotine nasal spray was approved.
 The nicotine inhaler and bupropion (Zyban) joined as prescription products in 1997.
 In 2002 the lozenge become the first nicotine delivery device to enter the market directly as an OTC product.

-There was a feast to starvation difference between the intensity of support in randomized clinical trials and the OTC NRT studies.
+We witnessed a feast to starvation difference between the intensity of support in randomized clinical trials compared to OTC NRT studies.
 The OTC studies were needed to validate the FDA allowing the nicotine gum and patch to go from prescription to OTC in '96.
 OTC study participants sometimes received little more than the instructions that came inside the box.

 A 2002 study by pharmaceutical industry consultants combined and averaged the seven over-the-counter nicotine patch and gum studies.
 They found that just 7% were still not smoking at six months - a 93% relapse rate.
 Although a well-kept industry secret, OTC NRT's one-year rate is likely a bit less than 5%.
 Yes, a 95% failure rate and near 100% failure for second time users.